tamzinblake/js3-mode/README.md

 The .emacs file included contains what you need to stick the 2 modes together.

-I know this is compatible with emacs 23.2 on freebsd and 23.4 on ubuntu, but I welcome feedback on compatibility/incompatibility with your version of emacs.
+I know this is compatible with emacs 23.2, but welcome feedback on compatibility/incompatibility with your version of emacs.

 ## Notes ##